 Annual Riverbank Cleanup Event for employees and volunteers.

 Park-wide Yellow Fish Program: all storm water drains that directly empty into the river are identified with a yellow fish marker.
 The yellow fish serve as a warning to be watchful of our actions.

 Installation of Bat Houses as an eco-friendly mosquito controlling system: bat houses create a natural ecosystem for bats, which eventually feed on mosquitos and other insects and thus control their populations.
 By doing this, we do not rely on chemical spraying techniques.

-Future plans include compost across Stampede Park and changing to LED street lighting.
-The Stampede’s focus is to reduce the Park’s carbon footprint through technology and the three R’s – reduce, reuse and recycle.
+Future plans include measuring and reducing our greenhouse gas emissions, enhancing our waste and energy management programs, and continued transition to more energy efficient assets and fixtures.
+The Stampede’s focus is to reduce Stampede Park’s carbon footprint through technology and the three R’s – reduce, reuse and recycle.